akhawaja2014/Interactive-segmentation-of-Left-Ventricle-in-heart-using-unsupervised-learning-approach/README.md

 # Interactive segmentation of the Left Ventricle in the heart using an Unsupervised learning approach

 ## Authors: Arsalan Khawaja & Bui Thien Bao
-Arsalan Khawaja is an intern researcher at Endoscopy and Computer Vision Research Group at Clermont-Ferrand, France.
-His area of interest is Interactive segmentation of Medical Images, Image registration and Control theory.
+Arsalan Khawaja is currently a joint PhD Student at NTNU, Norway, and the University of Burgundy, France.
+His past experience includes intern researcher at the Endoscopy and Computer Vision (EnCoV) Research Group at Clermont-Ferrand, France, and as a Research Assistant at the Institute of Space Technology, Islamabad.
+His area of interest is Interactive Machine Learning, Image registration, Reflectance Transformation Imaging, and Control theory.
+Currently, he is working on developing Optimization Algorithms for Reflectance Transformation Imaging.

 Thien Bao BUI is a graduate in the domain of Computer Vision.
-He likes to work on challenging tasks in the field of Image Processing, Deep Learning and 3D Geometry.
-He is currently working in SurgAR as a Software engineer.
+He has an International Master in Computer Vision and Robotics (VIBOT) from the University of Burgundy, France.
+He likes to work on challenging tasks in the fields of Image Processing, Deep Learning, and 3D Geometry.
+He is currently working in SurgAR (Surgical Augmented Reality https://surgar-surgery.com/ ) as a Software engineer.

 ## Executable File